ChrisWhealy/parse-sap-odata/docs/metadata.md

 </ComplexType>
 ```

-This is then translated to the following Rust `struct`;
+This is then translated to Rust `struct` whose name ends with `Metadata`:

 ```rust
 pub struct CtAddressMetadata {